Meat is survival food, fruit is optimal food

 The “carnivore diet” has become popular lately.
-The diet often brings short-term health benefits because adopting this diet means leaving out all the toxic plant-protective anti-nutrients and irritants of a “standard diet”.
+The diet often brings short-term health benefits because adopting this diet means leaving out all the toxic plant-protective anti-nutrients and irritants of a “standard diet.”
 Most diets are heavily based on grains, nightshade vegetables, and other plants with inflammatory components (read more here).
-Thus it makes sense to avoid those foods that are not originally edible for humans.
+Therefore, it makes sense to avoid those types of foods that were – originally – not edible for humans as they are not evolutionary foods.

-However, the carnivore diet is not the best solution for this problem: In the long run the carnivore diet is a risky idea!
-Not only can it damage the kidneys and put ketogenic stress on the body, it is also severely deficient in nutrients from raw plant foods, including vitamin C, as we discuss here.
-Gout and scurvy are historical examples of what happens on a high-meat diet (read more here)!
+However, a high-meat diet is certainly not the healthiest solution for this problem, given our biological setup as omnivorous frugivores!
+In the long run, the carnivore diet is a risky idea!
+Not only can it damage the kidneys and put ketogenic stress on the body, but it is also severely deficient in nutrients from raw plant foods, including vitamin C, as we discuss here.
+Gout and scurvy are historical examples of what happens on a high-meat diet!

 Carnivores produce their vitamin C internally